 My oldest daughter is twenty-six.
 When I asked her about some of her experiences with her high school teachers, here are a couple of her responses.
 These examples can provide us all with a glimpse into what our teachers do and the lasting impact they have on their students:

 “I loved Mr. LaRocca because his class was super interactive.
 We often did debates and he always made sure to stay neutral during them.
 He never told us which political party he affiliated with and encouraged us to figure out for ourselves what we believed as far as politics went.”

 “Ms. Rayl challenged me intellectually and I actually looked forward to doing readings for her class.
 We read Hamlet that year and ever since I’ve always loved it.
 I was able to connect the things we learned to my own personal beliefs and found a lot of value in coming to class as far as my personal growth went.”

 I am committed to working well with teachers, staff, parents, the community and administrators.
-I will listen to teachers and work to build relationships of trust and understanding.
-If elected I believe teachers will find me to be someone that works hard to ensure our focus always stays on what is best for all students – and I believe this is also the focus of our amazing teachers.
+As a board member, I work hard to ensure our focus always stays on what is best for all students – and I believe this is also the focus of our amazing teachers.